infinitydaemon/OpSec-Kernel/Documentation/scsi/scsi-generic.rst

      - lk 2.2.17 : sg version 2.1.39
      - lk 2.2.20 : sg version 2.1.40

-The lk 2.5 development series currently contains sg version 3.5.23 which is functionally equivalent to sg version 3.1.22 found in lk 2.4.17.
+The lk 2.5 development series has recently commenced and it currently contains sg version 3.5.23 which is functionally equivalent to sg version 3.1.22 found in lk 2.4.17.

 Douglas Gilbert